How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Results

-In this best-case scenario, responses about experiences and knowledge generalized somewhat (TVD = .09, .11), although responses for all questions were significantly different from Pew as MTurkers were much more confident---and incorrect---on knowledge questions.
-However, behavior questions---which focused on social media use---were significantly different: MTurkers were more likely to use Facebook (63\% vs. 53\%), Instagram (74\% vs. 44\%), Twitter (79\% vs. 26\%), and other social networks (82\% vs 34\%).
-Complete results are depicted in Figure~\ref{fig:results:mturk}.
+In this best-case scenario, 29 of the questions still had significantly different responses, but the average TVD went down to .17.
+In particular, responses about experiences, perceptions, and beliefs are somewhat generalizable: TVDs dropped to around $.10$, although $\chi^2$ tests still showed that responses for most questions were still significantly different from Pew.
+However, knowledge questions were still very different: MTurkers were much more confident---and incorrect---on knowledge questions even after data quality measures were applied.
+Behavior questions---which focused on social media use---also remained very different: MTurkers were more likely to use Facebook (63\% vs. 53\%), Instagram (74\% vs. 44\%), Twitter (79\% vs. 26\%), and other social networks (82\% vs 34\%).
+Complete results for this best-case scenario are depicted in Figure~\ref{fig:results:mturk} and measures of external validity are summarized in Table~\ref{tab:results:mturk}.